ravibhure/bindadmin/README.md

         -z ZONE, --zone ZONE  Set the zone to be updated

-### TODO
+### TODO:

-      If adding 'A' record type for any already exists 'name', check if there is already any entry for 'name' with any other 'A' record, if found print "WARNING: '%s' record for '%s', already found with different content value!" % (type, name, content)
+      * Done - If adding 'A' record type for any already exists 'name', check if there is already any entry for 'name' with any other 'A' record, if found print "WARNING: '%s' record for '%s', already found with different content value!" % (type, name, content)

-      If adding 'CNAME' record, validate the CNAME 'content' record is present with 'A' record, if not exit with message. print "ERROR: '%s' record for '%s', doesn't have any 'A' record value!" % (type, name)
+      If adding 'CNAME' record, validate the CNAME 'content' record is present with 'A' record, if not exit with message. print "WARNING: '%s' record for '%s', doesn't have any 'A' record value!" % (type, name)

-      Validate given 'name', which can be accepted with FQDN (with zone) or simple HOSTNAME (we need to add .zone.com after hostname if not found)
+      * Done -  Validate given 'name', which can be accepted with FQDN (with zone) or simple HOSTNAME (we need to add .zone.com after hostname if not found)

       If deleting 'A' record, check and remove if there are any 'CNAME' records with that 'A' records.